 The Lebanese Moussaka, also known as Maghmour, is an eggplant vegan dish mixed with chickpeas.
 It is sautéed in the pan with garlic, onion, and chopped tomatoes.
 After that, water is added along with tomato paste to simmer the chickpeas.

-If you tried with Mediterranean or Greek cuisines, then I am sure you are familiar with Greek Moussaka, which is like a layer with eggplant and bechamel sauce.
+If you tried with Mediterranean cuisines, then I am sure you are familiar with Greek Moussaka, which is like a layer with eggplant and bechamel sauce.
 The only difference is that the Greek version does not use tomato sauce.
 Also, the Lebanese version does not contain ground beef since this is a vegan dish.

 This is a recipe that l learned from my father, which I am sure you will love this moussaka dish.